-This code uses the s\write/1 function instead of the write/1 function.
-The s\write/1 function sets a sticky lock instead of a normal lock.
+This code uses the function $s\write/1$ instead of the function write/1 The function $s\write/1$ sets a sticky lock instead of a normal lock.
 If the table is not replicated, sticky locks have no special effect.
-If the table is replicated, and we set a sticky lock on node N1, this lock will then stick to node N1.
-The next time we try to set a sticky lock on the same record at node N1, Mnesia will see that the lock is already set and will not do a network operation in order to acquire the lock.
+If the table is replicated, and a sticky lock is set on node N1, this lock then sticks to node N1.
+The next time you try to set a sticky lock on the same record at node N1, Mnesia detects that the lock is already set and do no network operation to acquire the lock.

-It is much more efficient to set a local lock than it is to set a networked lock, and for this reason sticky locks can benefit application that use a replicated table and perform most of the work on only one of the nodes.
+It is more efficient to set a local lock than it is to set a networked lock.
+Sticky locks can therefore benefit an application that uses a replicated table and perform most of the work on only one of the nodes.

-If a record is stuck at node N1 and we try to set a sticky lock for the record on node N2, the record must be unstuck.
-This operation is expensive and will reduce performance.
-The unsticking is done automatically if we issue $s{write/1}$ requests at N2.
+If a record is stuck at node N1 and you try to set a sticky lock for the record on node N2, the record must be unstuck.
+This operation is expensive and reduces performance.
+The unsticking is done automatically if you issue $s_write/1$ requests at N2.